Drum Creek Treaty

-The Drum Creek Treaty came about from the controversy over the Sturges Treaty of 1868.
+The Drum Creek Treaty was an Osage-United States agreement signed in 1870 that came about from the controversy over the Sturges Treaty of 1868.
+(Note: Named for William Sturges, president of the Leavenworth, Lawrence, & Galveston Railroad Company.)
 The Sturges Osage Treaty was a treaty negotiated between the United States and the Osage Nation in 1868.
-The treaty was submitted to both the United States House of Representatives and the United States Senate but was never ratified.
+The 1868 treaty was fraught with controversy, and so was never ratified.
+The Drum Creek Treaty of 1870 was designed to fix the problems of the earlier treaty; it was ratified upon its signing by Osage leaders in the same location as the earlier one.